syncthing/docs/dev/building.rst

 ``go run build.go deps``
   Updates the in-repo dependencies.

-``go run build.go xdr``
-  Regenerates the XDR en/decoders.
-Only necessary when the protocol has changed.

 The options ``-no-upgrade``, ``-goos`` and ``-goarch`` can be given to influence ``install``, ``build``, ``tar`` and ``zip``.
 Examples: